ChrisCarleton/BottomTime-Core/docs/Sites.md

 ----- | -----
 **200 Ok** | The call succeeded and the response body will contain an array of [DiveSiteRating](#divesiterating-object) objects.
 **400 Bad Request** | The request was rejected because the query string was invalid.
+**404 Not Found** | The request was rejected because the indicated dive site could not be found.
 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

 ### POST /diveSites/:siteId/ratings